 Because of the way internal reflections work, the frame center is midway between the (overexposed) primary image of the eclipse and the (first) internal reflection, so very little cropping of the original frame was applied to give the composition you see.
-The reflection is reversed, so this was made just before third contact, near the end of the eclipse.
+The reflection is reversed, meaning the real moon is moving in the 10 o'clock direction, so this was made just before third contact, near the end of the eclipse.
 Note especially the bizarre, asymmetrical diffraction rays surrounding the primary image of the eclipsed Sun.

 Too many astronomy enthusiasts pooh-pooh annular eclipses as being "nothing special", but this was as memorable as my two total eclipses, if not more so.
 The Shiprock has always been a favorite sight of mine in the Four Corners area -- it can be visible from great distances under the right conditions -- and since this scene won't be repeated for a very long, long time, it was quite spectacular being there to try for this photo, successfully as it worked out.